Jin-9181/oms-portfolio/CS1301/1301xII/week2_learn_3.5.md

             print(error)
         except (ValueError or TypeError) as error:
             print(error)
+        except ValueError, TypeError, ZeroDivisionError:
+            print(error)
         except Exception as error:   -> handling all other errors that wasnt specified. print("Some other type error occurred")
         print("Done!")
 - Finally block and else
-    - Finally block is code that runs only when try
+    - else block is code that runs only when try
     - example
         try:
         except TypeError as error: